-Argos Therapeutics is funded by a broad syndicate of top-tier life science
+Argos Therapeutics is funded by a broad syndicate of value-added life science

 The Aurora Funds

-capital, connections and strategic help to entrepreneurs with early-stage
+firm that provides capital, connections and strategic help to entrepreneurs

-life science and information technology companies, primarily in the Southeastern
+with early stage life science and information technology companies, primarily

-and Mid-Atlantic United States.
-Aurora typically invests in seed and first-
+in the Southeastern and Mid-Atlantic United States.
+Aurora typically invests

 GeneChem Therapeutics Venture Fund L.P. is fully dedicated to making investments

-in companies concentrating their research and development efforts in the field
+in companies concentrating their research and development efforts to the field

 of proliferative disorders, e.g. cancer and infectious diseases.
 This is the